Dometrain/deep-dive-typescript/9-advanced-features-and-techniques/9.3-type-only-imports-and-export/1-example/readme.md

 ## 4. Side Effect Imports

-If no exports from a given import is used, it gets removed from the final bundle.
+If no exports from a given import are used, it gets removed from the final bundle.

 **Example:**